 This Task Force recommends that restorative justice be added to N.Y.
-Education Law Section 3214 as an available alternative approach to school discipline.
+Education Law Section 3214 as an available alternative statutory approach to school discipline.
 Gradually, this approach may eventually replace exclusionary discipline policies (e.g., suspensions and expulsions) with diversion programs (e.g., student court, circles, mediation) that keep students in school.
 This plan will only be effective if it is well received by school administrators, which means that funding, training, follow through resources, and data collection and reporting must be put in place.
 Education Law Section 3214 should be modified to allow for restorative justice alternatives to be implemented in New York schools.
 We recognize that the complete elimination of suspensions and expulsions of students is not feasible.
-However, we would recommend that those disciplinary options be reserved under limited circumstances.
+However, we would recommend that those disciplinary options be reserved under limited circumstances and used only after ameliorative alternatives are explored with the student and parent(s).

-While the Task Force has been preparing this paper on the School to Prison Pipeline, the Commissioner of Education has adopted an emergency regulation to include out of school suspensions data in determining which schools should be posted on "needs improvement" lists by the State Education Department.
-These regulations, which are set to be approved in final form in February 2019 by the Board of Regents, underscores that the New York State Education Department understands that the suspension of students is an issue that needs to be resolved.
+While the Task Force has been preparing this paper on the School to Prison Pipeline, the Commissioner of Education has adopted an emergency regulation to include out of school suspensions data in determining which schools should be posted on "needs improvement" lists by the State Education Department.380 These regulations, which are set to be approved in final form in February 2019 by the Board of Regents, underscores that the New York State Education Department understands that the suspension of students is an issue that needs to be resolved.381 in both the Assembly and the Senate these efforts have been unsuccessful.382 The proposed Assembly bills which provide for the use of restorative justice practices, prevention programs, and interventions require the same to be used prior to and in conjunction with suspensions arising from classroom discipline infractions.
+Furthermore, the proposed bills include a standard for discipline in certain situations in which classroom removal or suspension is basically prohibited including but not limited to tardiness, unexcused absences from class or school, leaving school without permission, violation of school dress code, and lack of identification upon request of school personnel.